Best Kratom Strains for Opiate Withdrawal

 Benefits of Red Thai Kratom

-What is Opiate Withdrawal?
+What is Opioid Withdrawal?

 Withdrawal is a term used to describe the symptoms you experience when you stop taking drugs your body has become dependent on.

-With repeated use, the body adapts to the effects of opioids by either reducing the number of receptors or reducing their sensitivity to opiates.
+With repeated use, the body adapts to the effects of opioids by either reducing the number of receptors or reducing their sensitivity to opioids.
 At the same time, the body increases the number of norepinephrine receptors to counteract the effects of the opioid medications further.

 If we stop taking the drug, we fall out of balance in the other direction.
-We no longer have enough activity at the opioid receptors and too much activity with the noradrenaline receptors.
+We no longer have enough activity at the opioid receptors and too much activity at the noradrenaline receptors.
 This is what causes the symptoms of withdrawal.

-Symptoms of Opiate Withdrawal Include:
+Symptoms of Opioid Withdrawal Include:

-Also see: 10 Celebrities Who Died From Painkiller ODs.
+Also see: 10 Celebrities Who Died From Painkiller ODs

-How is Opiate Addiction & Withdrawal Treated?
+How is Opioid Addiction & Withdrawal Treated?

 The most common treatment is methadone maintenance therapy (MMT), which has been in place since the 1950s despite many questioning its long-term efficacy for getting people off opiate drugs.

-Methadone is an addictive opiate medication as well.
+Methadone is an addictive opioid as well.
 The difference is that it needs to be taken orally — rather than injected like heroin.
 It’s also long-lasting, which helps ward off withdrawal symptoms for longer periods of time so patients can focus on other aspects of life rather than seeking more drugs to remove their uncomfortable symptoms.

-Methadone is hardly a cure for opiate addiction — rather, it serves as a means of harm reduction.
+Methadone is hardly a cure for opioid addiction — rather, it serves as a means of harm reduction.
 It doesn’t solve the problem that led users to take the drug in the first place.
 Instead, it transitions the substance someone is hooked on to something that’s comparatively a little safer than street drugs like heroin.

 Methadone programs provide addicts with a source of the drug to satisfy cravings and alleviate the symptoms of withdrawal.
 This leads people to inject drugs less often, which reduces the chances of contracting blood-borne diseases like HIV or hepatitis C. It also helps curb drug-seeking behavior — which enables patients to spend more time focused on work, parenting, or other responsibilities.

-How Does Kratom Work for Opiate Withdrawal?
+How Does Kratom Work for Opioid Withdrawal?

 Kratom works in much the same way as methadone.
 It’s a substitution therapy to help people wean themselves off some of the more addictive and dangerous opiates like heroin or prescription pain pills.

-For example, kratom contains several alkaloids that activate the alpha-2-noradrenergic receptors.
 These receptors are an important part of the neurological system and are thought to play a key role in the alleviation of withdrawal symptoms such as fatigue, lethargy, and rapid heart rate.

-Kratom also contains compounds that boost key neurotransmitters in the brain, including serotonin and dopamine, which may help boost mood and motivation while getting through the detox process.
+Kratom also contains compounds that boost key neurotransmitters in the brain, including serotonin and dopamine, which may help boost mood and motivation while getting through the detox process [6].

-Also see: Making Sense of Kratom Research: Therapeutic Effects, Abuse Potential, & More.
+Also see: Making Sense of Kratom Research: Therapeutic Effects, Abuse Potential, & More

-There are two main philosophies when it comes to quitting addictive drugs — you can quit cold-turkey or wean yourself off slowly by gradually reducing the amount of a substance you take over time.
+There are two main philosophies when it comes to quitting addictive drugs — you can quit cold turkey or wean yourself off slowly by gradually reducing the amount of a substance you take over time.

 Deciding which method is the best for you requires a talk with your doctor.